Reference Librarianship & Justice

 The book’s three sections explore the praxis, history and practice of reference librarianship in the context of social justice.
 Praxis grounds us theoretically while seeking to trouble and broaden traditional academic conventions, drawing on diverse epistemological frameworks and disciplines both inside and outside of LIS literatures.
 History grounds us in the past and makes the case that reference librarianship has a long tradition of social justice work, providing intellectual access, partnership and guidance from the Jim Crow South to the War on Poverty.
 Finally, Dispatches from the Field explores the contemporary practice of social-justice oriented reference librarianship, in prisons, in archives and beyond.
 We see how the rich genealogy of social justice in reference librarianship is at work today.

-Kate Adler is the Director of Library Services at Metropolitan College of New York.
-She has a MA in American Studies from the CUNY Graduate Center and an MLIS from Queens College, CUNY.
-Her professional interests pivot around intersections of critical theory, social justice and librarianship.
+Liam (Kate) Adler is the Director of Library Services at Metropolitan College of New York.
+They have a MA in American Studies from the CUNY Graduate Center and an MLIS from Queens College, CUNY.
+Their professional interests pivot around intersections of critical theory, social justice and librarianship.

 Ian Beilin is Humanities Research Services Librarian at Columbia University.
 He received his MSIS from the University at Albany and his PhD in History from Columbia University.
 He has published and presented on topics in critical information literacy, neoliberalism in the academy, and modern German history.